PALS - Partnering Ambassadors for Life and Service

 There are no fees charged to the students enrolled in the PALS program, eliminating one of the biggest roadblocks facing these young men and women who so desperately need hope and need someone to care.

-We rely on your generous loving support to sponsor our students.
-The cost per student is $250.00, which covers the materials needed for their instruction, and the $100.00 State of Georgia GED testing fee.
+We rely on your generous support to sponsor our students.
+The cost per student is $160.00 State of Georgia GED testing fee.

 If you would like to contribute, please CLICK HERE.